googleapis/google-cloud-dotnet/apis/Google.Cloud.Vision.V1/docs/index.md

 The [BatchAnnotateImages](obj/api/Google.Cloud.Vision.V1.ImageAnnotatorClient.yml#Google_Cloud_Vision_V1_ImageAnnotatorClient_BatchAnnotateImages_System_Collections_Generic_IEnumerable_Google_Cloud_Vision_V1_AnnotateImageRequest__Google_Api_Gax_CallSettings_)
-method does not throw this exception, but [BatchAnnotateImagesResponse.ThrowOnAnyError()](obj/api/Google.Cloud.Vision.V1.BatchAnnotateImagesResponse.yml##Google_Cloud_Vision_V1_BatchAnnotateImagesResponse_ThrowOnAnyError) checks all responses are successful, throwing AnnotateImageException if there are any errors.
+method does not throw this exception, but [BatchAnnotateImagesResponse.ThrowOnAnyError()](obj/api/Google.Cloud.Vision.V1.BatchAnnotateImagesResponse.yml##Google_Cloud_Vision_V1_BatchAnnotateImagesResponse_ThrowOnAnyError) checks all responses are successful, throwing an AggregateException if there are any errors.
+The AggregateException contains one AnnotateImageException for each response that contains an error.

 [!code-cs[](obj/snippets/Google.Cloud.Vision.V1.BatchAnnotateImagesResponse.txt#ThrowOnAnyError)]